 Cooking time will vary from 25-35 minutes, as will the amount of broth, depending on exact temperature of pan.

 Add half and half and fresh Parmesan cheese, to taste.
-Optional: Serve topped with fresh baby spinach or steamed asparagus tips.
+Optional: Serve topped with steamed asparagus tips or fresh baby spinach.